-A low-quality feeder will not last long in a hog house.
+A low-quality feeder (Table 4) will not last long in a hog house.
 The increased moisture level near the floor speeds up corrosion.
 The activity of the pigs causes rapid wear.
 The upper part of the feeder may last more than 10 years, but this helps little if the bottom has failed.

 When purchasing a metal feeder, look for stainless steel or cast iron bottoms.
 Wood feeders can be improved by covering the wooden trough with a more durable material such as fiberglass or metal.
+Plastic feeders resist corrosion and appear durable.